DIPlib/diplib/changelogs/diplib_next.md

 - Added the `dip::viewer::ViewingOptions::Mapping::Modulo` scaling option (shown as "MOD" in the UI).
 It computes the scaled pixel value modulo 256, but skipping 0 (i.e. values 0-255 are unchanged, 256 maps to 1, etc.).
-This is useful with the "labels" color map: if there are more then 255 objects, the color map will repeat correctly.
+This is useful with the "labels" color map: if there are more than 255 objects, the color map will repeat correctly.
   It is also useful to display distance mappings: turn on this mode, then scale the intensities by dragging down from the top of the histogram on the right-hand side of the window.